-Let's not forget that out of approximately 7.2 billion people in the world right now, 1.5 billion are Muslims.
-And out of those 1.5 billion people Al Qaeda only consist of around 10,000 members and ISIS (or what Arab nations refer as Daesh) consist of approximately 50,000 people.
+Let’s not forget that out of approximately 7.2 billion people in the world right now, 1.6 billion are Muslims.
+And out of those 1.5 billion people Al Qaeda only consist of around 10,000 members, ISIS (or what Arab nations refer as Daesh) consist of approximately 80,000-100,000 people, and Taliban consist of 36,000 people.

-That makes it 0.004% out of the total Muslim population are Al Qaeda and ISIS affiliated terrorists.
-Even if the world suddenly have the total of 1 million Islamist extremists - from Taliban to Moro Islamic Liberal Front - that would still only make 0.06% out of the total Muslim population.
+That makes it 0.00009% out of the total Muslim population are Al Qaeda, ISIS and Taliban affiliated terrorists.
+Even if the world suddenly have the total of 1 million Islamist extremists – from Boko Haram to Moro Islamic Liberal Front – that would still only make 0.06% out of the total Muslim population.